 Configure a Template Stack

 A template stack is configurable and allows you to combine multiple templates to push full configurations to your managed firewalls.
 While templates are modular portions of your firewall configuration that you can reuse across different stacks, you can also configure the template stack to fill in the remaining configurations that you need to apply across all firewalls assigned to the stack.
 Panorama supports up to 1,024 template stacks and each stack can have up to 8 templates assigned to it.
 You can reference objects configured in a template stack from a template belonging to the temple stack.
-In the event that the template stack and a template in the stack have conflicting values, the value configured in the template stack will be pushed.
+The template stack inherits configuration objects from the templates you add and is based on how you order templates in the template stack.
+You can also override template setting in the template stack to create a template stack configuration object.
 For details and planning, see Templates and Template Stacks.

 Add a Template to configure interfaces, VLANs, Virtual Wires, IPSec Tunnels, DNS Proxy and Virtual Systems.
 These objects must be configured and pushed from a template, and not a template stack.
 Once pushed from a template, you can override these objects, except for Virtual Systems, in the template stack.

 - Plan the templates and their order in the stack.Add a Template you plan to assign to the template stack.When planning the priority order of templates within the stack (for overlapping settings), you must check the order to prevent misconfiguration.
 For example, consider a stack in which the ethernet1/1 interface is of type Layer 3 in Template_A but of type Layer 2 with a VLAN in Template_B.
 If Template_A has a higher priority, Panorama will push ethernet1/1 as type Layer 3 but assigned to a VLAN.Also note that a template configuration can’t reference a configuration in another template even if both templates are in the same stack.
 For example, a zone configuration in Template_A can’t reference a zone protection profile in Template_B.